Memorial Sloan Kettering’s world-renowned experts care for children, teens, and young adults who need stem cell and bone marrow transplants.

 Learn more about Memorial Sloan Kettering’s research on cord blood transplantation.

-Autologous transplantation can be used to treat a child who is diagnosed with:
+Autologous transplants can be used to treat a child who is diagnosed with:

-Allogeneic and cord blood transplantation can be used to treat a child who is diagnosed with:
+Allogeneic and cord blood transplants can be used to treat a child who is diagnosed with:

 - hemophagocytic lymphohistiocytosis (HLH)